CITY COUNCIL STUDY SESSION - FEBRUARY 24TH

 -

-City staff conducted an analysis of all the downtown parking plazas and identified Plaza 1 and part of Plaza 2 as the most suitable location for a downtown park.
-These two plazas are rectangular, allow access for emergency services and deliveries, and offer enough sufficient space to create a well programmed and designed park.
+City staff conducted an analysis of all the downtown parking plazas, and identified Plazas 1, 2, and 3 as the most suitable location for a downtown park.
+These plazas offer sufficient space to create a well-programmed and designed park while allowing access for emergency services and deliveries

 -